PabloSR06/MyBlog/wwwroot/files/posts/retrofitAndroid.md

+When you call an api using retrofit using .execute() in Android it will throw an error **'android.os.NetworkOnMainThreadException'**.

 To fix this problem you can one of two things and of course you have to add in the android manifest.xml file.
 ```xml